IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Abstract

 \section{Abstract}

 Partial label learning (PLL) is a typical weakly supervised learning, where each sample is associated with a set of candidate labels.
-The basic assumption of PLL is that the ground-truth label must reside in the candidate set.
-However, this assumption may not be satisfied due to the unprofessional judgment of the annotators, thus limiting the practical application of PLL.
-In this paper, we relax this assumption and focus on a more general problem, noisy PLL, where the ground-truth label may not exist in the candidate set.
-To address this challenging problem, we propose a novel framework called ``Iterative Refinement Network (IRNet)''.
-It aims to purify the noisy samples by two key modules, i.e., noisy sample detection and label correction.
-Ideally, we can convert noisy PLL into traditional PLL if all noisy samples are corrected.
-To guarantee the performance of these modules, we start with warm-up training and exploit data augmentation to reduce prediction errors.
+Its basic assumption is that the ground-truth label must be in the candidate set, but this assumption may not be satisfied due to the unprofessional judgment of annotators.
+Therefore, we relax this assumption and focus on a more general task, noisy PLL, where the ground-truth label may not exist in the candidate set.
+To address this challenging task, we propose a novel framework called ``Iterative Refinement Network (IRNet)'', aiming to purify noisy samples through two key modules (i.e., noisy sample detection and label correction).
+To achieve better performance, we exploit smoothness constraints to reduce prediction errors in these modules.
 Through theoretical analysis, we prove that IRNet is able to reduce the noise level of the dataset and eventually approximate the Bayes optimal classifier.
-Experimental results on multiple datasets show the effectiveness of our method.
-IRNet is superior to existing state-of-the-art approaches on noisy PLL.
-Code: https://github.com/zeroQiaoba/IRNet.
+Meanwhile, IRNet is a plug-in strategy that can be integrated with existing PLL approaches.
+Experimental results on multiple benchmark datasets show that IRNet outperforms state-of-the-art approaches on noisy PLL.
+Our source code is available at: https://github.com/zeroQiaoba/IRNet.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{